-EAPPI, a unique organisation, co-founded by Christian Aid, that sends volunteers to the West Bank and Israel to act as ecumenical accompaniers for human rights, is taking applications for three-month placements in 2013.
-The deadline is 21 June.
+EAPPI, a unique organisation, co-founded by Christian Aid, that sends volunteers to the West Bank and Israel to act as ecumenical accompaniers for human rights, is taking applications for three-month placements.

 Christian Aid has been working in Israel and the occupied Palestinian territory for more than 50 years for an end to the Israeli occupation of the Palestinian territory and a sustainable peace.